 We sample from this model using the Markov chain method known as Glauber dynamics \cite{glauber1963time} and then attempt to learn the parameters $J$ and $h$ using the pseudo-likelihood method.
 The CW model is well suited for this exploration for two reasons.
 Firstly, in the right parameter range, this model develops two metastable distributions \cite{griffiths1966relaxation, levin2010glauber}.
 By tuning the magnetic field $h$ we can also change the relative size (in terms of probability) of these two states.
 Secondly, because of the all-to-all, uniform couplings, we can run Glauber dynamics on very large system sizes.

 In this experiment, we choose the system parameters such that the distribution is bimodal but heavily lopsided with most of the probability in states that have negative magnetization.
-From \figurename~\ref{fig:cw_2}, we see that if i.i.d. samples were produced the chance of observing a sample with positive magnetization $(\sum_i \sigma_i > 0)$ will essentially be zero.
-But if we use Glauber dynamics to sample from this model and start the Markov chain from all one state $(\sigma_i = 1 \forall i )$ then the dynamics will get stuck in the positive magnetization part of the distribution.
+From \figurename~\ref{fig:cw_2}, we see that if i.i.d. samples were produced, the chance of observing a sample with positive magnetization $(\sum_i \sigma_i > 0)$ will essentially be zero.
+But if we use Glauber dynamics to sample from this model and start the Markov chain from the all-one state $(\sigma_i = 1 \forall i )$ then the dynamics will get stuck in the positive magnetization part of the distribution.
 This is a well-studied property of CW models that can be rigorously established \cite{levin2010glauber}.
 We corroborate this by plotting the empirical probabilities produced by an exact sampler and Glauber dynamics in \figurename~\ref{fig:cw_2}.
-This shows that the Glauber dynamic is stuck around the minima with positive magnetization.
+This shows that Glauber dynamics is stuck around the minima with positive magnetization.
 At this point, we assume that the distribution of the samples generated by Glauber dynamics is close to a metastable distribution with positive magnetization.
-Notice that by any global metric (TV, KL-Divergence, etc.) this distribution is very far from the Gibbs distribution of the true CW model.
+Notice that by any global metric (TV, KL Divergence, etc.) this distribution is very far from the Gibbs distribution of the true CW model.
 This implies that a technique like Maximum Likelihood Estimation (MLE) will not succeed in recovering the right model parameters ($J$ and $h$) as it empirically minimizes the KL-divergence between the samples and the parametric model we are trying to learn.

-However, we find that the original model parameters can be recovered from these samples using PL estimator.
+However, we find that the original model parameters can be recovered from these samples using the PL estimator.
 The results of learning using PL are shown in Figure~\ref{fig:cw_1}, which shows that $J$ and $h$ can be learned from samples from the metastable distributions with remarkable accuracy.
 Given these samples, the correct values of $J,h$ cannot be predicted by the maximum likelihood method.
 We demonstrate this in Figure \ref{fig:loss_1} by plotting the negative log-likelihood in the $(J,h)$ space.
-We see that the minima of this function lies far away from the true model.
-Figure \ref{fig:loss_2} show the PL loss function.
-We see from these plots that that the PL loss function has it's minima close to the true model, while MLE predicts the wrong sign for the magnetic field in the model.
+We see that the minimum of this function lies far away from the true model.
+Figure \ref{fig:loss_2} shows the PL loss function.
+We see from these plots that the PL loss function has its minimum close to the true model, while MLE predicts the wrong sign for the magnetic field in the model.